fix-macosx/net-monitor/README.md

 * TCP/SSL: /var/log/sslsplit/<application path>/<time>-<src>-<dest>.log
 * UDP/other: /var/log/udp-monitor/\*.pcap

-NM relies on [local patches](https://github.com/fix-macosx/sslsplit) to [SSLsplit](http://www.roe.ch/SSLsplit) to provide TLS introspection.
+NM relies on [SSLsplit](http://www.roe.ch/SSLsplit) to provide TLS introspection; all of our previous [local patches](https://github.com/fix-macosx/sslsplit) have been integrated upstream.

-We're actively pushing our patches upstream, and additional contributions to improve accuracy/transparency of the collected data are always very welcome.
+Additional contributions to improve accuracy/transparency of the collected data are always very welcome.

 ## Caveats